Tag Archives: server

 It was the last straw, I couldn’t continue like this.
 It was one error after another.

 Where to go next?
 A number of hosting providers who I have never heard of were contacting me on twitter trying to get my business after I mentioned site5.
-There are so many hosting companies that look great on the outside and mediocre on the inside, I look at the little things, the attention to detail even in the web design of the companies own web design.
+There are so many hosting companies that look great on the outside and mediocre on the inside, I look at the little things, the attention to detail even in the web design of the hosting company.

 Also, the large majority of hosting review websites are based on referrals.
 When you see a list of hosting reviews three out of the five providers are EIG owned and all hosts have 4 star review how accurate are these reviews?
 What is behind their endorsement?
 A referral pay cheque.
 This is nothing new.
 It’s been happening for years.
 (Except for Kevin Ohashi’s Review Signal which is very transparent in how he reviews.)